Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects: Numerical experiments

-Computational parameters are: grid number 65, domain size $ [0, 4\pi]$, time step size $\Delta t = 0.05$, final computation time $40$, $v_T = 1.4142$, total particle number $10^5$.
-See the numerical results with large $T_e=100$ in Fig.~\ref{fig:landauha}-\ref{fig:landaudis} by Hamiltonian splitting method~\eqref{eq:haad} and discrete gradient method~\eqref{eq:disenen}.
-As $T_e$ is large, the term $\exp(\phi/T_e)$ is close to 1, the solution of MB-VP~\eqref{eq:avp} is close to the solution of F-VP (with static electron density as 1).
-In Fig.~\ref{fig:landauha}-\ref{fig:landaudis}, we observe the nonlinear Landau damping.
-The time evolution of energy component $\frac{1}{2}\int |\nabla \phi|^2 \mathrm{d}{x}$ decays exponentially initially, and the result given by MB-VP is very close to the result (analytical decay rate is 0.2854) given by F-VP before time $T=10$. $\frac{1}{2}\int |\nabla \phi|^2 \mathrm{d}{x}$ oscillates when $t \in [10, 30]$, then grows exponentially with time when $t \in [30, 40]$ with a rate close to 0.086671 (obtained from the dispersion relation of F-VP).
-For Hamiltonian splitting method, energy error is about $10^{-2}$ in the initial time, then it saturates after $t=10$ at the level of $10^{-4}$.
-Discrete gradient method gives a smaller total energy error about $10^{-11}$, and similar behaviors of electric energy and kinetic energy are presented.
-The errors of neutrality given by both numerical methods are at the levels of machine precision.
-The contour plots of the distribution function given by schemes~\eqref{eq:haad} and~\eqref{eq:disenen} are presented in Fig.~\ref{fig:contourlandau}, from which we can see very fine structures (the so-called filamentation phenomena) appear.
+The computational parameters are as follows: grid number 65, domain size $ [0, 4\pi]$, time step size $\Delta t = 0.05$, final computation time $40$, $v_T = 1.4142, n_i = 1$, and total particle number $10^5$.
+In this test the quadratic weighting is used.
+See the numerical results with large $T_e=100$ in Fig.~\ref{fig:nonlinearlandau} by Hamiltonian splitting method~\eqref{eq:haad} and discrete gradient method~\eqref{eq:disenen}.
+Due to the large $T_e$, the term $\exp(\phi/T_e)$ approximates 1, makeing the solution of HBS model~\eqref{eq:avp} approximates the solution of the Vlasov--Poisson system (with static electron density as 1).
+In Fig.~\ref{fig:nonlinearlandau}, we observe the nonlinear Landau damping.
+The time evolution of energy component $\frac{1}{2}\int |\nabla \phi|^2 \mathrm{d}{x}$ decays exponentially initially, and the decay rate is very close to the decay rate 0.2854 of the Vlasov--Poisson system~\cite{GEMPIC} before time $T=10$. $\frac{1}{2}\int |\nabla \phi|^2 \mathrm{d}{x}$ oscillates when $t \in [10, 30]$, then grows exponentially with time when $t \in [30, 40]$ with a rate close to 0.086671~\cite{GEMPIC} of the Vlasov--Poisson system.
+For Hamiltonian splitting method, energy error is about $10^{-2}$.
+Discrete gradient method gives a smaller total energy error about $10^{-12}$, and similar behavior of electric energy is presented.
+The errors of neutrality given by both numerical methods are at the level of iteration tolerance.
+For the time step size of the Hamiltonian splitting methods, we consider the case with 65 cells in space, time interval $[0,40]$, $10^5$ particles, and quadratic weighting.
+As $T_e=100$ is large, $\exp(\phi/T_e)$ is close to 1, the numerical stability property is close to the result of~\cite{kormann2021energy}, i.e., the stability condition is around $\Delta t \omega_i < 2$.
+In order to get the acceptable accuracy, the time step size is usually chosen smaller than 2.
+When $n_i = 1$, the maximum time step size yielding good numerical behaviour is $\Delta t = 0.4$, resulting in an energy error around $0.45$ after saturation; For $n_i = 4$, $\Delta t = 0.2$ gives an energy error around $0.4$ after saturation, and for $n_i = 16$, $\Delta t = 0.12$ results in an energy error around $0.3$ after saturation.
+We also consider the case with a small electron temperature $T_e = 1$.
+In this case, when $n_i = 1$, $\Delta t = 0.5$ gives an energy error around 0.05 after saturation; when $n_i = 4$, $\Delta t = 0.2$ gives an energy error around 0.002 after saturation; when $n_i = 16$, $\Delta t = 0.1$ gives an energy error around 0.004.